 That’s it we have successfully forwarded logs from client servers to Splunk master using Splunk Forwarder.

-In upcoming guide let us see “How to run a simple query from Splunk Search & Reporting”.
+In this guide, we have seen how to forward the logs to Splunk master server from clients using the forwarder.
+In the upcoming guide let us see “How to run a simple query from Splunk Search & Reporting“.